eggplantpasta/eggplantpasta.github.io/content/blog/2014-04-06-drush-aliases.md

 Aliases are defined in alias files.
 An alias file containing extensive examples and documentation is shipped with drush and can be viewed by giving the command `drush docs-aliases` or referenced from GitHib [here](https://github.com/drush-ops/drush/blob/master/examples/example.aliases.drushrc.php).

 An alias file can be of a few forms and stored in various places but in general I like to use "group" alias files stored in the .drush directory of my home folder e.g.: `~/.drush/sitename.aliases.drushrc.php`.
-I have one file per project definining (typically) a local, dev, and live site.
-Alias groups create an implicit namespace that is named after the group so the alias is refered to as @group.site e.g.: `drush @sitename.dev status`
+I have one file per project defining (typically) a local, dev, and live site.
+Alias groups create an implicit namespace that is named after the group so the alias is referred to as @group.site e.g.: `drush @sitename.dev status`

 The minimum definition of a local alias is: